Running From 5K To 10K To Ultra Marathon – How I Hit My Targets And Increased My Distances……Even If At Times I Thought I Couldn’t

 It’s a very popular distance, not too hard, not too long.
 It seemed just about right.
 It also gave me an impression that I was going to move away from a total novice and into ‘double digits’.

-How I got from 5K to my first 10K
+How I got from 5K to 10K for the first time

 Although on paper it doesn’t seem too long, I remember getting really tired when first running 7km one day and thinking there would be three more kilometers to achieve my new target.
-I needed guidance, again.
+I needed guidance, again, in order to cross that 5K to 10K bridge.

 Somebody told me of a popular 10% rule which states that you should only increase your weekly mileage (or volume) in increments of 10 percent.
 So if you are running 30km this week, you should only run 3 more kilometers next week.
 For more details see this 10 Percent Rule guide that I followed.

-How did it feel to get to my first 10K.
+How did it feel to cross my 5K to10K bridge.
 And what next?

-I was very proud indeed but also felt that running it was very different to 5K.
+I was very proud indeed to cross the 5K to 10K bridge but also felt that running 10K was very different to 5K.
 For starters it was harder (surprise, surprise).

 I was beginning to understand that in order to feel comfortable running 10K once a week I would have to work more on rest, diet and hydration, elements that would turn out to be crucial in my development as a runner.